ID Intervention Technician - Emmett (56185)

 The Intervention Technician is required to document the progress or regression of goals, coordinate and collaborate with necessary treatment team members to support the child or adolescent, and participate in supervision on a regular basis.
 This position is a provisional position for 18 months.
 During that 18 months, staff must acquire 1,040 hours of direct, supervised, experience with an individual (0-21 years of age) with a developmental disability or demonstrated functional need.
 Once acquired, staff will be eligible for the Intervention Specialist position, beginning at $18.00/hr.

 - Must be at least eighteen (18) years old.

-- Bachelor’s Degree in a human service field completed, or within 15 credits of Bachelor’s Degree in a human service field completed
+- Bachelor’s Degree in a human service related field

 - Have their own reliable transportation, a valid driver’s license and car insurance